Commons for Partners

 When we pushed the design scope to its widest — not "what do these kids need" but "what would every human who will ever live need" — the breadth didn't expand.
 It collapsed.
 Into four principles.
 Three capacities.
 And one insight: conscious, purposeful thinking is the foundation every other developmental capacity depends on.

-We synthesize 1,100+ sources across 6 domains and 48 categories.
-Then we tested the result against researchers who never heard of us.
+With the help of Claude AI, we vetted 1,230+ evidence based sources across 6 domains and 48 categories (see our Methods).
+Along the way, and after, we kept finding researchers who'd never heard of us arriving at the same conclusions.
 Van Damme and Fadel at OECD and Harvard.
 Kahneman and Stanovich on dual-process cognition.
 Deci and Ryan on self-determination.
 Berkowitz on character development.
 Donella Meadows on systems leverage.
 None were building on each other.
 None were responding to us.
-Ten major frameworks — developed independently, in different countries, using different methodologies — arrive at conclusions that converge with ours.
+Ten major frameworks — developed independently, in different countries, using different methodologies — converge with ours.

 The convergence is deepest in three domains:

-Identity development — how purpose and self-concept form across adolescence, paralleling our developmental progression
+• Identity development — how purpose and self-concept develops and evolves

-Metacognition — calibration, self-regulation, and reflective capacity, where independent research parallels our marker structures
+• Metacognition — calibration, self-regulation, and reflective capacity

-Character education — integrated principle-based approaches, particularly Berkowitz's PRIMED framework, which maps directly to our four principles
+• Character education — integrated principle-based approaches, particularly Berkowitz's PRIMED framework

 They arrived at the same structural conclusions from radically different starting points.
 That pattern — independent convergence across disciplines — is the strongest form of evidence available for a design-stage framework.